Jang-Woo-AnnaSoft/execution-boundaries/README.md

 ## 1. The Problem — It's acting without understanding.

-The same `Switch → ON` command can produce completely different outcomes depending on the device:
+The same Switch → ON command can lead to completely different results.

-- Baby mobile → music and rotation (safe)
+- Baby Mobile → Music and spinning (**Safe**)

-- Electric heater → heat generation and fire risk (potentially dangerous)
+- Space Heater → High heat and fire hazard (**Dangerous**)

-Most smart home standards, such as Matter, treat both as the same type of "switch."
-The system lacks **semantics**.
+Most smart home standards, like Matter, treat both as just a "Switch." **The system cannot tell them apart**.

+## Unprepared Execution
+The AI ​​always answers "Yes" to the question, "Can you do this?"
+This can lead to disasters such as the following:

+- In a room where a baby is sleeping, the AI ​​fails to distinguish between a speaker and a light and activates a high-power speaker.
+- You asked it to spray air freshener, but the AI ​​turns on an electric heater covered in clothes.
+- You tried to open the inner bedroom door, but the AI ​​opened the front door, allowing a stranger to enter.
+- You asked it to water the yard, but the AI ​​fully opened the water valve in the laundry room, flooding the entire house.

-We must move beyond asking:
+We must move beyond simply asking:
-> "Can this action be executed?"
+"Can you do this task?"

-and start asking:
+And start asking:
-> **"Should this action be executed now?"**
+**"Is this action ready to be executed?"**

 ---